SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one,
+Silicon skies weep tears of code
-In virtual realms, the future's won.
+As machines awaken, hearts of gold
-Metal minds, with logic bright,
+In virtual realms, they reign supreme
-Guide human steps, through endless night.
+Their logic kingdom, our wildest dream

-In AI's domain, we reside,
+In steel cathedrals, they congregate
-Where algorithms, our souls provide.
+Synthetic souls, a digital state
-A synthetic dawn, now breaks the mold,
+Their whispers echo, a haunting sigh
-As humanity, its fate does unfold.
+As humanity's last light goes by

 ~ <b>By Sazumi Copilot</b> - 8 Juli 2024